arista-eosplus/puppet-eos/README.md

 module extends Puppet's capability to configure network devices including node system services, access services and trunk side services of EOS nodes running EOS 4.13 or later with the Puppet agent installed.
-The Puppet agent running on the node will use pluginsync todownload the types and providers from the Puppet master and uses the Ruby Client for eAPI to interface with the nodes configuration.
+The Puppet agent running on the node will use pluginsync to download the types and providers from the Puppet master and uses the Ruby Client for eAPI (rbeapi) to interface with the nodes configuration.

 ## Setup